EshwarLN/samsung-riscv/README.md

 </details>

 <details>
-  <summary>**Task 2** : This task is to compile a new simple C program and collect the RISC V object dunp using both -O1 and -Ofast</summary>
+  <summary>Task 2: This task is to compile a new simple C program and collect the RISC V object dunp using both -O1 and -Ofast</summary>
  This task focuses on SPIKE Simulation, compiler optimizations, and analyzing RISC-V object dumps.
 The goal is to explore how different compiler optimization levels impact the generated machine code and execution performance.

-## steps to complete the task
+## Steps to complete the task
 - Watch the SPIKE Simulation reference video to understand the workflow.
 - Conduct simulation experiments using *-O1* and *-Ofast* optimization flags.
 - Write a simple C program as a test case.